 • family care and ‘granny flat’ arrangements

-• powers of attorney
+• misuse of powers of attorney

 Our services include a Helpline, specialist legal services, short-term support and advocacy for individuals and education.
 Seniors Rights Victoria also provides leadership on policy and law reform.
 Download our Service Brochure and view our case studies.